 Effective 25 April, all passengers to Qatar need to present a negative COVID-19 PCR test taken within 72 hours prior to their scheduled arrival time in Doha.
-This test must be taken at a Department of Health approved test centres, or on arrival in Qatar if there is no approved test centre in the country of departure.
+This test must be taken at a Department of Health approved test centre.
 It is mandatory to download the Ehteraz app and to sign a declaration to adhere to home quarantine of seven days.
 Guidelines on home quarantine can be found here.
 On the sixth day, the visitor must visit a dedicated health centre to get another PCR test.
 If the result is negative, the quarantine requirement will end after seven days.
 The status on the Ehteraz app will change to green at the end of the quarantine period.

 The Qatar authorities advise that quarantine requirements are determined by the country from which the flight departs.
 To be considered as travelling from a low-risk country, you need to have been in that country for at least one week to qualify for home quarantine.
 From 22 December, all passengers arriving in Qatar from the UK, South Africa, Netherlands and Denmark are required to undergo self-funded quarantine in a hotel for seven days.
 Please see further information here.